divluffy/css-animation/README.md

 How to Use CSS Transitions?
 To create a transition effect, you must specify two things:

-the CSS property you want to add an effect to the duration of the effect
+The CSS property you want to add an effect to the duration of the effect.
 Note: If the duration part is not specified, the transition will have no effect, because the default value is 0.

-how use it
+How use it?

 ```css
     .class{
         font-size: 1.1rem;